veit/jupyter-tutorial/docs/workspace/jupyter/nbextensions/list.rst

         $ jupyter nbconvert --to html --CodeFoldingPreprocessor.remove_folded_code=True mynotebook.ipynb

 :doc:`nbextensions/collapsible_headings/readme`
-    eenables notebooks to have collapsible sections separated by headings.
+    enables notebooks to have collapsible sections separated by headings.

 :doc:`nbextensions/datestamper/readme`
     inserts the current time and date in one cell.